 Although permitted development is effectively a nationwide planning permission, in some instances these rights will have been removed.
 This could be as a result of planning conditions imposed on a development, e.g. when planning permission is granted for a new housing estate and is subject to restrictive conditions.
 Dwellings that have been created as a result of a change of use granted through the prior approval process (e.g. conversion of barn or offices into a dwelling(s)) automatically have their permitted development rights removed.
 You are advised to check with your local planning authority before embarking on any works, particularly if you live in a new build, or recently converted property.

-Local planning authorities can also introduce what are called "Article 4 Directions" which take away these rights.
+Local planning authorities can also introduce what are called "Article 4 Directions" which take away permitted development rights.
 These are most frequently used in conservation areas.
-They restrict the scope of permitted development rights either in relation to a particular area or site, or a particular type of development anywhere in the authority’s area.
-If you are assessing whether a proposal is permitted development, you need to be aware that one of these local controls might affect the rights.
+They restrict the scope of permitted development rights either in relation to a particular area or site (e.g. preventing the construction of gates, fences or other means of enclosure), or a particular type of development anywhere in the authority’s area.
+If you are assessing whether a proposal is permitted development, you need to be aware that one or more of these local controls might affect the rights.